-The provisions of the Resource Management Act 1991 (RMA) and the Natural Resources Plan (NRP) mean that certain activities are subject to different restrictions when undertaken within different types of watercourses.
-When determining how the NRP policies and rules apply to a given watercourse, it must first be determined if the watercourse meets the RMA definition of a river, or if it is an artificial watercourse and therefore not subject to the restrictions of RMA Section 13.
-If a watercourse is a 'river', it then needs to be determined whether:
+The provisions of the Resource Management Act 1991 (RMA) and the Proposed Natural Resources Plan (PNRP) means that certain activities are subject to different restrictions when undertaken on the bed of different types of watercourses.
+When determining how the PNRP policies and rules apply to a given watercourse, it must first be determined if the watercourse meets the RMA definition of a river, or if it is an artificial watercourse and therefore not covered by Section 13 of the RMA.
+If a watercourse is found to be a river, it also needs to be determined whether:

-- It is an 'ephemeral watercourse' as defined by the NRP (ephemeral watercourses are excluded from the definition of a 'surface water body' and therefore certain rules do not apply); or - It is a 'highly modified river or stream' under the NRP (only relevant when determining whether a watercourse can be managed under NRP Rules R121, R121A and R121B).
+- It is an ephemeral watercourse under the PNRP (as ephemeral watercourses are excluded from the definition of a surface water body and therefore certain rules do not apply); or - It is a highly modified river or stream under the PNRP (only relevant when determining whether a watercourse can be managed under Rules R121, R121A and R121B).

-The purpose of this document is to describe a methodology that can be used to determine whether a watercourse is:
+The purpose of this document is to describe a methodology that can be used by Greater Wellington Regional Council (GWRC) officers and consent applicants to determine whether a watercourse is:

-- A river, and therefore subject to relevant rules in the NRP - A highly modified river or stream for the purposes of Rules R121, R121A and R121B - An ephemeral watercourse that is specifically exempted from certain rules, or - Artificial and therefore not subject to the rules the NRP.
+- A river, and therefore subject to relevant rules in the PNRP; - A highly modified river or stream for the purposes of Rules R121, R121A and R121B; - An ephemeral watercourse that is specifically exempted from certain rules or - Artificial and therefore not subject to the rules in Section 5.5 of the PNRP.

-While a legal review has been conducted, this document is not a legal opinion on how the rules and polices in the NRP should be interpreted.
-Accordingly, all recommendations made should be considered guidance, rather than strict protocols that must be followed in order to give effect to the NRP or RMA.
+While a legal review has been conducted, this is not a legal opinion on how the rules and polices in the PNRP should be interpreted.
+Accordingly, all recommendations made should be considered guidance, rather than strict protocols that must be followed in order to give effect to the PNRP or RMA.